SheikhJaveed/hack-proj-test/README.md

 # 🏥 One Health Hub

-One Health Hub is a full-stack healthcare web application built during the advaya hackathon at BGSCET College, Bengaluru.
+One Health Hub is a full-stack healthcare web application built during the **Advaya hackathon 2025** at BGSCET College, Bengaluru.
 It aims to improve healthcare accessibility, empower individuals to manage their health, and promote health democratization through smart technology.

 ## 🌟 Features